tonylindeberg/pytempscsp/README.md

-# Temporal Scale Space Toolbox for Python
+# pytempscsp : Temporal Scale Space Toolbox for Python

 For performing temporal smoothing with the time-causal limit kernel and for computing discrete temporal derivative approximations by applying